Unruh-deWitt detectors in quantum superpositions of trajectories: Coherence of the Superposition

-We notice that $\langle \Psi|\Psi\rangle_{FD}^{N=2}$ depends on the relative phase $\Delta \varphi = \varphi_1 - \varphi_2$.
-In interferometric terms, this suggests that the control state retains some coherence after the interaction, which is quantified by the so-called visibility -- generally, the amplitude of oscillation as the relative phase $\varphi_1 - \varphi_2$ is varied.
-In particular, by varying the relative phase, the probability in Eq.\ (\ref{eq72}) oscillates around $(1/2)$ with a small amplitude, suppressed in the weak coupling limit (i.e. $\lambda\ll 1$).
-This implies that the evolution of the system, mediated by the interaction, causes the control to become (weakly, on the order of $\lambda^2$) entangled with the detector-field system.
+In interferometric terms, the coefficient of the $\cos(\delta\phi)$ term, $V$, is the so-called visibility: the amplitude of oscillation as the relative phase $\delta\varphi$ is varied.
+Note here that in general, $V \lesssim \mathcal{O}(1)$, since the magnitude of the $P_{ij,E}$ terms is on the order of $\mathcal{O}(\lambda^2)$.
+Now, a nonzero visibility suggests that the control retains some coherence after the interaction, which in our case will be generally true.
+This further implies that the evolution of the system, mediated by the interaction, causes the control to become entangled with the detector-field system.
+When the local terms, $P_{11,E}$ and $P_{22,E}$, dominate over the interference terms, $P_{12,E}$, then the visibility will be reduced and decoherence of the control will result.